dhewm/dhewm3/README.md

 of stencil shadows via the "depth fail" method, a functionality commonly known as "Carmack's Reverse".

+***Note*** that this **does *not* change the visual appereance** of the game.
+The shadows look the same, they're just created in a slightly different way.
+In theory there might be a small performance impact, but on hardware less than ten years old it shouldn't make a difference.

 ## MayaImport

 The code for our Maya export plugin is included, if you are a Maya licensee